vintasoftware/playbook/guidelines/guideline_javascript.md

-## 1. Linting and Formatting

 We use [React](https://reactjs.org/) as the primary library for frontend development.
 We believe that our JavaScript projects should always be well written and tidy - so we care a lot about readability, attention to patterns, and good practices.
-In order to guarantee that a project is up to our standards, we setup `linters` and `code formatters`.

-### 1.1 Use our ESLint & Prettier shareable configurations
+## 1. Linting and Formatting

-We have our own ESLint & Prettier shareable configurations!
-It will handle most readability and best practices cases for you.
-[Check it out here](https://github.com/vintasoftware/eslint-config-vinta).
+In order to guarantee that a project is up to our standards, we use our own ESLint & Prettier configurations.
+They handle most readability and best practices cases for you.
+[Check them out here](https://github.com/vintasoftware/eslint-config-vinta).

+*Since `eslint-config-vinta` guarantees that our good practices are being respected, this guideline brings a collection of practices that ESLint can't fix automatically.*

 ## 2. React Components